antounes/antounes.github.io/_pages/about.md

 STEM enthusiast passionate about pattern discovery and how data analytics, math, and computer science combine to provide us with powerful frameworks for solving problems.

-When not in front of a computer reading research papers or coding while listening to France Musique, you'll most probably find me training on my bicycle.
+When not in front of a computer reading tech blogs, research papers or coding while listening to France Musique, you'll most probably find me training on my bicycle.
 I've been building bikes and cycling since I was 8, racing in MTB, CX, track and on the road.